 In the Six Sigma Define phase, a project charter document is compiled.
 This is the compass which the project team uses to navigate their Six Sigma project and to ensure that they stay on course.
 The document has several elements.
 Besides the main elements (business case, problem statement, goals, goal statement, project scope, project plan, and team structure) there are four additional elements.

 Four interesting elements of the project charter document

 If you are wondering how to write a project charter, here are the 4 elements of the document.

 The first element is Project Constraints and Assumptions.

 Constraints usually refer to limits placed on resources to be assigned to the project.
 A common constraint is the time that team members will devote to the project.
 Example constraints that may be included in the document may include:

 - External impacts

 The nature of assumptions made may vary from stakeholder to stakeholder.
 Assumptions might include how often the Champion expects to meet the team leader and team, how he or she will support the team when it runs into roadblocks, and the freedom the team has to implement solutions without the approval of the Champion.
 These assumptions amount to a list of the Champion’s expectations as one of the customers of the team.
-All of these points must be captured in a project charter document.

 Approval of the project charter document